youssifsamir/Blockchain-App/README.md

 ## Features

-- **Smart Contracts**: Utilization of smart contracts to communicate with Chainlink network.
+- Fetching blockchain data using Chainlink oracle services.

-- **MetaMask Wallet**: A crypto wallet and gateway to blockchain apps.
-MetaMask allows users to interact with the Ethereum blockchain from within the Flutter Dart application.
+- Interaction with implemented smart contracts to perform specific tasks.

-- **Wallet Private Key Authentication:** Ensure secure access to the app with private wallet key authentication functionality.
+- Integration with MetaMask wallet for Ethereum transactions and account management.

-- **API Calls:** Efficient API calls to interact with external data sources and services.
+- Displaying blockchain data in the Flutter mobile application UI.

-- **Clean UI/UX:** Enjoy a visually appealing interface designed for easly navigation and intuitive use.
+- Seamless integration of blockchain functionality with Flutter Dart.

-- **Smooth Usability:** Experience seamless interactions and fluid transitions throughout the app.
+- Efficient API calls to interact with external data sources and services.

 ## Getting Started